The word bacteria generally sounds a little scary. You don't want that on your hands, so why would you want it in your food?

 5. Red Velvet Cake “Oatmeal” with Vegan Almond-Coconut Icing

-Give your digestive system a rest by eating warm, cooked and easy-to-digest meals.
-The red velvet cake oatmeal is the perfect period breakfast as it’s warm, cooked, and rich in iron, magnesium, potassium, calcium and zinc.
+Give your digestive system a rest by eating warm, cooked, and easy-to-digest meals.
+This red velvet cake oatmeal is the perfect breakfast when you’re feeling low as it’s warm, cooked, rich in iron, magnesium, potassium, calcium, and zinc, and it looks like a party!

 7. Breakfast Chia Jar